PrimeTimeTran/next-blog/data/blog/leetcode-4.md

 ## 217. Contains Duplicate

-Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.
+Given an integer array `nums`, return `true` if any value appears at least _twice_ in the array, and return `false` if every element is _distinct_.

 ### Solution

-Loop through the array nums.
+Loop through the array `nums`.

-Check if the number has been seen before in a hashmap.
+Check if the number has been `seen` before in a hashmap.

-If so return true, otherwise add it to a hashmap we use to keep track of seen values.
+If so return `true`, otherwise add it to a hashmap we use to keep track of `seen` values.

 Return false if the loop exits without returning.

 ## Declare Hashmap

-Declare hashmap, `seen`, which is used to mark which numbers we've _seen_.
+Declare hashmap, `seen`, which is used to mark which numbers we've seen.

 Return at the end of the function `false` because if we exit the loop without returning, then we have no duplicate values.